Illustration of a worried bull beside the words Say Sorry in Spanish.

 “Sorry” as an Adjective in Spanish

-Estoy arrepentido/a de haberte hablado así. – “I’m sorry I spoke like this to you.”
+Estoy arrepentido/a de haberte hablado así. – “I’m sorry I spoke to you like that.”

 “Sorry” as an Interjection in Spanish